 M.K. encourages her students to question everything in order to deepen their understanding of the world around them and their own artistic voices.
 She believes that play and experimentation in the classroom leads to a higher level of critical thinking and a lifelong love for reading and writing.
 The only thing she cares about in the classroom is making sure her students are having fun.
 She believes that once they’re moving and playing, the rest (all the vocabulary, skills, structure, voice, language) will come of its own accord.

 She is the 2017 Winner of the Teachers & Writers Magazine Bechtel Prize and and the 2017 Lazuli Literary Group Writing Contest.
 Her work has appeared or is forthcoming in Cider Press Review, 3AM Magazine, The Collagist, Fiction Southeast, and more.
 M.K. also co-hosts the Dead Rabbits Reading Series.
 The series strives each month to put the spotlight on previously unheard voices, ones that move, ones that play, ones that are unapologetically unafraid.
 They also play Madlibs.

 Most days, you’ll find M.K. writing in Harlem with the love of her life, a pup named Rosetta.
-They've been together for ten years now and been happy for most of them.
+They've been together for eleven years now and been happy for most of them.
 Here, look.